gatsbyjs/gatsby/docs/blog/2020-07-14-Gatsby-Days-Reconfigured-Adekunle-Oduye/index.md

 title: "Gatsby Days Video: Building Design System Documentation with Gatsby"
 date: 2020-07-14
 author: Michelle Gienow
-excerpt: "Design systems depend on solid docs.
+excerpt: "Design systems depend on solid documentation.
 If your docs fall down, your system probably will too.
-Adekunle Oduye presents a practical system for building living documentation for your design system where docs are part of the development process, not an afterthought, with a Gatsby starter + Storybook."
+Adekunle Oduye presents a practical system for building living documentation for your design system -- one where docs are part of the development process, not an afterthought -- with a Gatsby starter + Storybook."
 tags:
   - documentation
   - gatsby-days